Negative Capability: The Genius of Keats and Einstein

 – Leonardo Da Vinci

 There exists a deeply held belief that madness and creativity share a special kinship.
 They do not.
-However, they may have certain similarities and be confounded as a result.
-Popular culture has had a tendency to dwell on the similarities between creativity and madness, but not the areas where they diverge.
-The differences between the two states of mind have seldom been a conscious object of investigation—despite the obvious differences.
+However, they may have certain similarities and be confounded.
+From caricatured depictions of Edgar Allan Poe as some perverse storyteller whose ideas were simply the product of his own sick mind to the false portrayal of actually schizophrenic adherents to “Game-Theory” dogma as genuine “geniuses” (as in the movie A Beautiful Mind), popular culture has often dwelt on the similarities between creativity and madness, but not the areas where they diverge.
+Indeed, the idea that one was the result of the other is not unpopular.
+The differences between the two states of mind are seldom a conscious object of investigation—despite the obvious differences.

-While truly original thinkers are often portrayed as mad men—individuals driven by some higher power which they have no control over and must serve—the fact is that genius has characteristics that any individual may acquire, practice, and willfully hone.
+While truly original thinkers are often portrayed as mad men—individuals driven by some higher power which they have no control over and must serve—the fact is that genius has characteristics that any individual may acquire, practice, and willfully hone to varying degrees.

 But where to start?
 How should the question of genius be approached?
-What does genius know?
+What or how does genius know?

 We can start with a few principles, namely: that everything is a combination of “known” and “unknown.”
 For instance, everything we view with our eyes is made up of tiny particles.
 These tiny particles are constantly in motion (for reasons we cannot fully explain) and yet we walk by an endless number of objects and persons which appear at complete rest to our senses.
 We can interact with these different objects despite not having complete knowledge of how they work.
 We refer to this collective aggregation of tiny particles as “matter.”
 However, what we refer to as “matter” expresses itself in many seemingly contradictory forms.